santiagonars/usa-tour/README.md

 Author: Santiago Norena

-A blog of my experience touring the USA by living on the road and exploring new places.
+Display of many of the places I encountered while living on the road while driving around the country by just living for the day.
 ------------------------------------------------------------------------------------------------
 => This repository contains all the code for creating a portfolio of places visited using the Django web framework.